Your AP Gov plan for the next 3 days.

 AP Gov FRQs reward case + document specificity - not vague constitutional language.

-Write a timed AP Gov FRQ on a real College Board prompt.
+Write a timed AP Gov FRQ on a released AP prompt.
 Find out if your case citations and document references hit the rubric.